Manchester 17 was founded in 1935 and has held weekly meetings on a

 at the AGM in November.

 The Trials committee which runs 16 events each year from a series of Dead Easy events for beginners and those wanting a lesser challenge to several big road based events of national standing as well as helping other clubs run their events when requested.
-They meet at the Wildboar on the A54 near Wincle on an irregular basis depending on the needs of event organisation.
+They meet at the on an irregular basis depending on the needs of event organisation.
 Dead Easy events has spun off its own small organising group.

-The Enduro committee meets as a part of the regular Tuesday evening club nights at the 5 Ways in Hazel Grove and runs the popular Brinks open moor land and Long Mynd forestry enduros.
+The Enduro committee meets as a part of the regular Tuesday evening club nights and runs the popular Brinks open moor land enduro alongside Lyme Park and Rooky enduros at Tong near Leeds.

 In 1935 a group of friends with a common interest in motorcycles got together and decided to form a club after responding to an advert placed by Eric Cave in the window of a cafe in Chorlton, there first meeting was in the April of that year.
 The question of what to call the new club apparently took some time to settle, until someone suggested that they count the number present and use that as the name.